AlgoGators/advanced-futures-notes/notes_part_1.md

 $`\text{Carry Forecast} \; = \; \Large{\frac{\text{Annualized Raw Carry}}{\sigma_p \; \times \; 16}}`$

-Carver uses this in reference to a trading strategy that can deal with less than perfect data:
+Carver uses this in reference to a truly robust trading strategy that can deal with less than perfect data:

-<p style="font-style:italic">Loose pants fit everyone — Perry Kaufman</p>.
+<p style="font-style:italic">Loose pants fit everyone — Perry Kaufman</p>

 If you look at the carry for natural gas, it is incredibly seasonal, consistently going negative for certain months of the year because of seasonal changes to supply and demand and it's very difficult and expensive to store, amplifying seasonal effects.
 This seasonality is the main reason Carver only trades the December contract for Crude.
 Using a fixed month for seasonal commodities helps lessen this.